 On June 30, 2015, Mayor Stephanie Rawlings-Blake announced the creation of a special commission to review all of Baltimore’s Confederate statues and historical assets.
 Under the request, Mayor Rawlings-Blake directed the special commission to launch a conversation about each of the different Confederate-era monuments and other historical assets and make recommendations for their future in Baltimore.
 The Mayor stated that "It is important that we recognize the delicate balance between respecting history and being offensive.
 I believe that by bringing together representatives from the art community and historians, and gathering public testimony, we have a better chance of understanding the importance of historic monuments—not only the significance they have in our history, but the role they should play in our future.”

-Based on the findings, the commission will issue a series of recommendations to the Mayor for the future of the monuments.
-The recommendations might include, but are not limited to, preservation, new signage, relocation, or removal.
+Based on the findings, the commission issued a series of recommendations to the Mayor for the future of the monuments.
+The considered recommendations included preservation in place, the addition of new signage, relocation, or removal.

 The commission's report and recommendations are available here.

 Following the submission of the report, Mayor Rawlings-Blake announced that the installation of interpretative plaques would be a short-term solution.
 A plaque was installed at each monument on December 3, 2016.
 The content of these plaques can be viewed on this website on the page for each individual monument.